aemodular/MOZZI-GRAINS/Mozzi-GRAINS-LFOsPlusPlus/README.md

 an experimental Firmware for the AE Modular GRAINS module by tangible waves, using the Mozzi library: https://sensorium.github.io/Mozzi

-The intention of this Firmware is to provide a very basic sketch to build upon if you want to develop your own firmware using Mozzi sketches
+The intention of this Firmware is to provide two LFOs with various options, especially useful for generative patches.

 To set up the environment needed to install this firmware, please refer to the AeManual for GRAINS on the AE Modular Wiki: http://wiki.aemodular.com/pmwiki.php/AeManual/GRAINS
 To include the Mozzi library with your sketch please also refer to "Installation" at https://sensorium.github.io/Mozzi.